What is Sublingual Semaglutide?

 - Use a small, insulated lunch bag with an ice pack or a thermos filled with cold water.

-- When flying, pack your medication in your carry-on luggage to avoid extreme temperatures in the cargo hold.
+- When flying with semaglutide, pack your medication in your carry-on luggage to avoid extreme temperatures in the cargo hold.

 To ensure your medication remains effective, always check the expiration date printed on your medication.
 Your doctor or pharmacist can help you locate this information.
 Remember, semaglutide may become ineffective before the expiration date if not stored properly.
 For instance, both Wegovy® and Ozempic® should not be used if the medication has been frozen.